swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 ```

 **Note**:
-The section "Returned nonescapable values require lifetime dependency" explains the implications for how you must write initializers.

 Without `~Escapable`, the default for any type is to be escapable.
 Since `~Escapable` suppresses a capability, you cannot put this in an extension.